Skip to main content

 The local problem underneath the design problem

-In a place like Anne Arundel County, a website usually has to do two jobs at once: reassure the person who already heard about you through word of mouth, and help the stranger who found you through search or social figure out whether you're credible at all.
+In a place like Anne Arundel, a website has to do two jobs at once: reassure the person who already heard about you through word of mouth, and help the stranger who found you through search or social figure out whether you're credible at all.
 When the site fails at either job, the business pays for it — usually not in one dramatic moment, but in slower, quieter ways:

 • fewer calls than there should be